 The coordinated Finstall First School offer of Early Help is outlined in the table below.
-We believe that early interventions for children or families, in many cases, will prevent children from experiencing harm.
+We believe that early interventions for children or families, in many cases, will prevent needs from escalating into statutory services.

 All Finstall First School staff must be aware of the Finstall First School offer of early help.
-At all times, staff should consider if there is any offer of early help that we can make in order to help a child thrive.
+At all times, staff should consider if there is any offer of early help that we can make in order to help a child thrive through using the Early Help Pathway.
 In the first instance, if you feel you would like some advice, help or support, you could talk to your child's class teacher.
 Alternatively, you could ask to see either the Designated Safeguarding Lead, Mr Stuart Evans, or the Deputy Designated Safeguarding Lead, Mr Matthew Mason, who will be able to assist you.